24 Nov Could Sirtuins Increase Your Life & Slow Down The Aging Process?

 One of the sirtuins’ top functions is autophagy.
 Think of autophagy as the process of cellular housekeeping.
 It’s the body’s way of cleaning out damaged cells to regenerate newer, healthier cells.
 During starvation, autophagy keeps the body going by using up and breaking down old, cellular junk to keep all the body’s necessary processes going.

 Regarding sirtuins, “They’re quite bossy,” David chuckles.
 “They tell other proteins what to do.
 They don’t do the work themselves.”
 As they begin clearing out cellular waste, they leave in its wake a trail of health benefits.
+For example:

 - Significantly improve mental focus and concentration